 Alternatively, privacy regulations in the US would have to meet the standards of the EU regulation, but that is an unlikely option.

-While users increasingly demand more transparency, which relates to data hosting and data processing, users also demand a personally relevant user experience.
-This need not be in conflict.
+While customers increasingly demand more transparency, which relates to data hosting and data processing, customers also demand a personally relevant user experience.
+This must not stand in conflict to each other!

-The Customer Engagement Platform ODOSCOPE, for example, is very transparent about how its algorithms work and what data points are taken into account.
-Since the technology behind works with the existing 1st party data, on which consent is either implicit or has already been granted, there are no legal issues coming up.
+ODSCOPE is very transparent about how the algorithm works and what data points are taken into account.
+Since the technology behind works with the existing 1st party data, on which consent is either implicit or has already been granted, there are no legal issues coming up when using ODSOCOPE.

 Data-driven personalization requires different data sets and the ability to act on it in real-time.
-It is about displaying “the right message at the right time to the right user”.
+It is about displaying “the right message at the right time to the right customer”.

 To be actionable, the web tracking has to be customizable for any event tracking, it has to be complete (without sampling), and it has to be available as raw data.
 There are different tracking solutions which fulfill these requirements.
 Some of them are open source, some are licensed.
 The question is about paying a license without having to care about the data modeling and processing or using an open source tool with own data hosting and processing.